taplytics/Taplytics-Android-SDK/README.md

   }
   ```

-2. _In your module’s build.gradle dependencies, compile Taplytics and its dependencies._
+2. _In your *module’s* build.gradle dependencies (not your project's build.gradle), compile Taplytics and its dependencies._

   	```
   dependencies {